The Dice Tower Network

 Our Rating System

 On Board Games uses a simple Red, Yellow, Green three-tier gaming rating system.
 The Red, Yellow, Green systems is not a Ranking system, we don't give a final judgment on games in relation to each other.
-Instead we rate the game based on whether we are likely to play it again and how often.
+Instead we rate the game based on what audience it would be suitable for and whether we are likely to play it again and how often.

 Red games are those we don't like and can't recommend.
 It is unlikely that just one issue dragged this game down into the red.
 Multiple elements, be they mechanics, balance, presentation, down-time, incomprehensible rules, or similar problems prevent red rated games from being successful.
 If games we rate red still interest you after our reviews, then you might want to find someone with a copy and give it a test run before you buy them.